hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 comments: false
 ---

-Some years ago I wrote a [guide](https://hpsaturn.com/old-laptop-like-second-monitor/) that explained how to give support to old hardware, like a tables or old laptops and join them like a real displays connected to your main PC, but it has a low performance and some issues because old and vncserver was unmaintained.
+Some years ago I wrote a [guide](https://hpsaturn.com/old-laptop-like-second-monitor/) that explained how to give support to old hardware, like tablets or old laptops and join them as real displays connected to your main PC, but it has low performance and some issues because it is old and vncserver was unmaintained.

-But now we have [Sunshine](https://app.lizardbyte.dev/Sunshine/), a recommended game streaming server, very optimized to launch your virtual screens using [Virtual Displaylink](https://github.com/AdnanHodzic/displaylink-debian) to have the same idea.
+But now we have [Sunshine](https://app.lizardbyte.dev/Sunshine/), a recommended game streaming server, very optimized to launch your virtual screens using [Virtual Displaylink](https://github.com/AdnanHodzic/displaylink-debian) to get the same result.

-This guide only wants put some tips for Linux using xorg to do that, because I now that Sunshine have many source possibilities and we have different GPU boards, for that this guide is not for all scenarios.
+This guide only wants to put some tips for Linux using Xorg to do that, because I know that Sunshine has many source possibilities and we have different GPU boards, so this guide is not for all scenarios.

 ## Scenario

 - You have unused screens, for instance an Android Tablet or an old laptop
-- You have a GNU-Linux (with Nividia is possible that you don't need to use Displaylink step)
+- You have GNU-Linux (with NVIDIA it is possible that you don't need to use the Displaylink step)
-- You want have more screens only, this guide is not for gamers (but it is possible too :D)
+- You just want to have more screens, this guide is not for gamers (but it is possible too :D)

 ## Virtual Screens

-First, we need to add virtual screens to our X session, for instance a virtual monitor below of main monitor that it will be our Android tablet, and maybe a second screen that will be our old tablet.
+First, we need to add virtual screens to our X session, for instance a virtual monitor below the main monitor, which will be our Android tablet, and maybe a second screen that will be our old tablet.
 For that we need to generate virtual screen devices and configure them.
 For that we are going to use [Virtual Displaylink](https://github.com/AdnanHodzic/displaylink-debian).
 Please see the documentation and install it.
-At the end you should have something like that:
+At the end you should have something like this:

 ```bash
 DVI-I-4-4 disconnected (normal left inverted right x axis y axis)